Windows 7 vs Windows 10

 When Window 7 was first released back in 2009 the smartphone phenomena was only just beginning and the iPad was still just a rumour.
 The idea then of having software that worked across all platforms was one that really didn’t make any sense.

 Nowadays, in our increasingly mobile centered world, this is a much bigger issue.
-In Windows 10 Microsoft has announced Universal apps (or Windows Apps as they’ve now renamed them) whose purpose is to run smoothly across your phone, tablet, PC, and even Xbox One.
+In Windows 10 Microsoft introduced Universal apps (or Windows Apps as they’re now called) whose purpose is to run smoothly across your tablet, PC, and even Xbox One.

 This means that when you buy an app, you buy it once and it’s immediately available on all your devices.
-Of course it isn’t quite that simple, as a full version of Photoshop really isn’t going to run on a £59 budget smartphone, but expect to see trimmed down applications that can do a lot of the basics and sync up with each other seamlessly.
+Of course it isn’t quite that simple, as a full version of Photoshop really isn’t going to run on an Xbox, but many apps can do a lot of the basics and sync up with each other seamlessly.
 Here's how to use Universal apps in Windows 10

 Internet Explorer has been a staple of the Windows experience for many, many years.
 In Windows 7 it is the default gateway to the world wide web, as it comes pre-installed with the OS.
 Of course there’s nothing stopping you downloading an alternative browser - say Firefox, Chrome, or Opera - but statistics show that many opt to go with what they’ve got.

 There’s good reason for this, as IE is a standard that many sites on the web are guaranteed to work with, and it’s a stable, easy to use app.
 It came as something of a surprise then when Microsoft announced that Windows 10 would ship with a brand new browser - Edge - that it thought was better suited to the modern web.